 History of NAMI Delaware and Morrow Counties

 In 2006, we offered our first community event, a special presentation by Dr. Fred Frese, Ph.D., a psychologist who specialized in the area of schizophrenia for over forty years and a former NAMI Board Member.
-He was diagnosed with the condition himself at the age of twenty-five.
-The event was held in February and attendance was very poor due to the day’s winter snow storm.
+Dr. Frese was diagnosed with schizophrenia at the age of 25.
+We held the event in February and attendance was very poor due to the day’s winter snow storm.
 I was very disappointed with the turn-out; however, this did not deter my mission.

-I continued to meet with staff at NAMI Ohio and they helped me get my first F2F class off the ground.
-Our first class was held in the basement of a church in downtown Delaware.
+I continued to meet with staff at NAMI Ohio and they helped me get my first Family to Family class off the ground.
+That first class was held in the basement of a church in downtown Delaware.
 We had to carry our supplies, books, refreshments up and down stairs every meeting.
 We held classes there for several years.
-Three members of our very first F2F class are still very involved volunteers and help to facilitate our programs.
+Three members of our very first Family to Family class are still very involved.
+They are dedicated volunteers and help to facilitate our programs.

 After a few years and with the support of one of our volunteers, Safe Harbor in Delaware offered us a free meeting space.
 We were thrilled because we could store our materials in a supply room and not have to carry them every week.
-We continued with our F2F classes there for several more years.
+We continued with our Family to Family classes there for several more years.
 From these classes, one of our participants started our Connection Recovery Group.
 Later, another volunteer started our Family to Family Support Group.
-And yet another volunteer developed our website and so it goes.
+And yet another volunteer developed our website, and so it goes.